 - Nutrition and wellness

 The day a client enters treatment at Sunrise Recovery Ranch in Riverside, his or her case manager will begin working on a continuing care plan to ensure that the client has the support that he or she needs to maintain and build upon the progress that he or she makes with us at our treatment center.
-Depending upon the specific needs of the client, aftercare planning may include coordinating with community-based support services, locating sober living environments, or identifying the friends, family members, and other individuals who will comprise the client’s personal support network.
+Depending upon the specific needs of the client, aftercare planning may include coordinating with community-based support services, or identifying the friends, family members, and other individuals who will comprise the client’s personal support network.

 Recognizing that residential rehab at treatment center is just one step on the path of lifelong recovery from chemical dependency and PTSD, we are proud to offer two step-down options.
 Clients who can benefit from more structured support after completing the residential phase of their recovery but before they return home may choose to enroll in either our partial hospitalization program (PHP) or our intensive outpatient program (IOP) for additional rehab and support.